cparsania/parcutils/README.md

 #> 9 treat2_rep3  treatment2
 ```

-> NOTE: Samples which are present in the object ‘sample_info’ will be
-> considered for differential expressed analysis.
+> NOTE: Samples which are present in the object 'sample_info' will be considered for differential expressed analysis.

 #### Run `DESeq2` for multiple differential gene comparison.